ManuMyGit/CodingTutorials/c/README.md

+# C
+The C programming language is a general-purpose programming language that was originally developed in the early 1970s by Dennis Ritchie at Bell Labs.
+It was designed for system programming, which involves writing software that interacts directly with hardware and manages system resources.

+C is known for its efficiency, flexibility, and low-level access to memory, making it suitable for tasks where performance is critical.
+It has had a significant influence on many other programming languages and forms the basis for languages like C++, C#, and Objective-C.

+Key features of the C programming language include:
+- Procedural Programming: C follows a procedural programming paradigm, which means that it focuses on functions or procedures that manipulate data.
+- Low-level Manipulation: C provides features that allow direct manipulation of memory addresses, which makes it suitable for tasks that require fine-grained control over system resources.
+- Portability: C was designed to be highly portable.
+Programs written in C can be compiled and run on different platforms with minimal or no modification.
+- Efficiency: C allows for fine control over system resources, which can lead to highly efficient code.
+It is often used for tasks where performance is critical, such as in embedded systems or operating systems.
+- Static Typing: C is a statically typed language, which means that variable types are checked at compile time rather than at runtime.
+This can help catch many types of errors before the program is executed.
+- Standard Library: C comes with a standard library that provides a set of functions for common tasks like input/output operations, string handling, memory allocation, etc.
+- Community and Legacy: C has a large and active community of developers.
+It has been used for decades and has a rich legacy, with many well-established libraries, tools, and resources available.
+- Basis for Other Languages: Many other programming languages, including C++, C#, and Objective-C, have been influenced by or directly derived from C.

+Overall, C is a powerful and versatile programming language that remains popular in various domains, particularly in systems programming, embedded systems, game development, and other performance-critical applications.

 # POINTERS
 ## What is a pointer?
 A pointer is a variable that holds the memory address of another variable instead of a real value.